syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/globalization.md

 ## Localization

-In SfCalendar control, it is possible to localize the today button and none button contents based on application requirement.
-It can be achieved by retrieving Today Button by customizing SfCalendar control Template.
-The following steps are used to override the default resource files from the application resource files,
+`SfCalendar` control allows to localize the static text used in calendar footer such as today button and none button contents based on application requirement.
+The following steps are used to override the default resource files from the application resource files and change the static text,

 * **Step 1**: Add the Resource folder to the application.